Hacker0x01/docs.hackerone.com/docs/hackers/using-markdown.md

 I start my morning with a cup of coffee and The New York Times.

 ### CODE
 In a regular paragraph, you can create code span by wrapping text in back tick quotes.
 Any ampersands (&) and angle brackets (< or >) will automatically be translated into HTML entities.
-This makes it easy to use Markdown to write about HTML example code:
+This makes it easy to use Markdown to write about HTML example code.
 ```
 The text has sample `code`
 ```
 The text has sample code

-To specify an entire block of pre-formatted code, wrap the text within 3 back tick quotes.
+To specify an entire block of pre-formatted code, wrap the text within 3 back tick quotes (```).
 Just like with code spans, &, <, and > characters will be escaped automatically.
 ```
 This is a multiline code block.
 ```